 What We Do

 We provide training and support for faculty and students using technology in education.
 We work with faculty in all divisions to help them prepare and deliver excellent elearning experiences for students.
 We offer professional development opportunities to faculty throughout the year on topics such as mobile learning, gamification, social learning, web 2.0 tools, creating engaging learning environments, assessments, and more!
 Our team has experience teaching and learning online, and we are excited to partner with others interested in the use of educational technologies for the benefit of students!

 Follow us on Twitter @VSCCDist_ED

 Send email to: eLearn@volstate.edu

 How to Register

 Register for a Distributed Education course as you would for any other course.
 Current students are encouraged to contact their advisor before registering.
 New students should apply online.
 Once your application has been processed, you will be informed of your advisor assignment.

 Continuing Education promotes life-long learning throughout Volunteer State's twelve-county service region by offering, credit, non-credit CEU courses and workshops, and related services as diverse as the population it serves.

-Tennessee Board of Regents' colleges and universities (19 institutions) joined to offer Regents Online.
+Tennessee Board of Regents' colleges and universities (19 institutions) joined to offer TN eCampus.
 All the institutions are fully accredited.
 All thirteen TBR two-year colleges deliver and award the noted associate degrees, while all six TBR universities deliver and award the noted bachelor degrees.